tkaramitros/NETFLIX-Clone/README.md

 # DEMO

-The app is deployed using Vercel at <link href=" https://netflix-clone-eight-mu.vercel.app">Netflix Clone</link>
+The app is deployed using Vercel at [Netflix Clone](https://netflix-clone-eight-mu.vercel.app)

 # Getting Started with Create React App